 - uses free fonts

 - A4 and 300-DPI setup makes it print-ready

-This 1-page CV and resume template adds a bit of design flair to your resume with an image header.
+This 1 page resume template adds a bit of design flair to your resume with an image header.
 Simply replace the image layer in the Photoshop PSD with a background image of your own.
-It also adds extra value by including a cover letter template in case that's requested as part of the hiring process.
+The single page resume template download adds extra value by including a cover letter template.

 Here's another solid choice for building a clean one page resume template.
-The bright color scheme and minimalist 1-page resume/CV template can help your resume make it to the top of the stack.
+The bright color scheme and minimalist 1 page resume template can help your resume make it to the top of the stack.
 Don't miss out on adding your profile photo to "put a face with a name."